 Alcohol, it's at this point in my life, it's as though I never started drinking in the first place.

-I wasn't super familiar with this before, but I haven't heard of it in in various you know sectors, but I never really focused on it before until your book.
+Well, let's talk about the treatment, which seems to me based on having read your book, I wasn't super familiar with this before, but I have heard of it in various sectors, but I never really focused on it before until your book.

 I mean, basically, as I understand it, it's like a medicinal solution.